BaisycCoin/bsycInstall/scripts/readme.md

 ips-cli masternode status
 ips-cli getinfo
 ```
-Also, if you want to check/start/stop **Ips**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Bsyc**, run one of the following commands as **root**:

 ```
-systemctl status Ips          #To check if Ipsum service is running
+systemctl status Bsyc          #To check if Bsycum service is running
-systemctl start Ips           #To start Ipsum service
+systemctl start Bsyc           #To start Bsycum service
-systemctl stop Ips            #To stop Ipsum service
+systemctl stop Bsyc            #To stop Bsycum service
-systemctl is-enabled Ips      #To check if Ipsum service is enabled on boot
+systemctl is-enabled Bsyc      #To check if Bsycum service is enabled on boot
 ```
 ***